Growth planning for owner-operated trades

 Walk the shop

 Two days on site.
-I ride along, I read the job folders, I sit in the morning huddle, and I listen more than I talk.
+I ride along on a service call, I read the job folders, I sit in the Monday 6:30 huddle, I walk the yard and count trailers.
+I meet the estimator, the controller, and whoever actually answers the dispatch phone.
 By the end of day two I can tell you where the leaks are.

 02